ibrahimtosun18/voxel_pkg_extended/README.md

 2. The mls_upsampler_node can be customized using the following parameters in the launch file (`start_upsampler.launch`):

+- `input_pcd_file` (default: "data/map.pcd"): The path to the input PCD file.
+- `output_pcd_file` (default: "data/new_pcd.pcd"): The path to save the filtered PCD file.
+- `search_radius` (default: 0.3): radius between each point.
+If you want to search wider area, set this value higher.
+Note that higher values will take more time to calculate.
+- `` (default: "data/map.pcd"): The path to the input PCD file.
+- `m_step_size` (default: "data/map.pcd"): The path to the input PCD file.

 ## Subscribed Topics

 The voxel filter node subscribes to the following topic: